LemonLDAPNG/node-lemonldap-ng-handler/packages/conf-cdbi/README.md

-# @LLNG/conf-dbi
+# @LLNG/conf-cdbi

-@LLNG/conf-dbi is a base class of @LLNG/conf-cdbi and @LLNG/conf-rdbi
+@LLNG/conf-cdbi is the database connector for CDBI storage

-@LLNG/conf-dbi is a component of [lemonldap-ng-handler](https://www.npmjs.com/package/lemonldap-ng-handler)
+@LLNG/conf-cdbi is a component of [lemonldap-ng-handler](https://www.npmjs.com/package/lemonldap-ng-handler)

 ## BUG REPORT AND OTHER ISSUES